 Naval Training in the Colintraive Area

 Naval warships, firing from off Arran, used Strone Point for target practice and the house at Inverneil and the farm at Glaic were evacuated.
 Inverneil was returned intact, but Glaic was damaged farm and not tenanted again.
 After the war, a great deal of unexploded ordinance was regularly uncovered during ploughing.
-There are probably still shell fragments buried deep into the heather hillside.
+There may be still shell fragments buried deep into the heather hillside.

 The Midget Submarines in Loch Striven

 Loch Striven was used as a training area for midget submarines called X-Craft.
 These were about fifteen metres long and had a crew of three or four.
-They carried two explosive charges strapped to the side of the hull, designed to be dropped below the target and then exploded.
+The mini subs carried two explosive charges strapped to the side of the hull.
+These were designed to be dropped below the target and exploded.
 On the 11th of September 1943 six X-Craft left Loch Striven, towed by ‘mother’ submarines.
-Their mission was to attack the German battleship Tirpitz, which was then at anchor in a Norwegian fiord.
-The attack was successful, and the Tirpitz was severely damaged, even though only two of the X-Craft reached their target.
+Their mission was to attack the German battleship Tirpitz, which was at anchor in a Norwegian fiord.
+The attack was successful, although only two of the X-Craft reached their target and the Tirpitz was severely damaged.
 The officers who were in command of each these submarines were given Victoria Crosses.

-At the end of the war the mines were detonated by the M.O.D.
+At the end of the war the mines laid in the Kyles were detonated by the M.O.D.
 The school children were taken out of the classroom in case the school was damaged!
-Some still remember the enormous explosions, the were sheets of water rising in the air and the debris raining down, including dead fish.
+Some still remember the enormous explosions, there were sheets of water rising in the air and the debris raining down, including dead fish.